-To judge the two as morally equal, you would have to have let logic distort your mind to exactly the same extent as Ancaps have to to claim you couldn't steal a small amount to save a life.
+To judge the two as morally equal, you would have to have let logic distort your mind to exactly the same extent as argumentation ethics users do to claim you couldn't steal a small amount to save a life.

 And that, if you ask me, is the proof that people deserve what they naturally get.
 That luck deserves respect, albeit not as an absolute.
 If it's undeniably true despite seeming counterintuitive, it must be a prime value.